How much does your CPA or financial advisor know about the defined benefit plan tax deduction limit? Probably not much.

 - Companies who desire to hire and retain critical employees; and

-- Other high-income professionals who desire significant tax deductions.
+- Other high-income professionals who desire significant tax deferred savings.

 Defined benefit plans are a highly effective tool for tax planning.
 However, make sure the business owner is educated on the pros and cons of the plans.